emmajanedrews/base-template/_posts/2018-05-01-what-3-questions-do-homeowners-ask-the-most.md

 <br>**3.
 What do I need to do to get ready to sell?** You should finish decluttering.
 Make those repairs.
 Then focus on getting the home camera-ready.

-If you’d like to come learn even more decluttering tips and secrets, sign up for my upcoming decluttering seminar.&nbsp;
+If you’d like to come learn even more decluttering tips and secrets, [sign up for my upcoming decluttering seminar.](http://dchomeblog.com/declutter){: target="_blank"}&nbsp;

 If you have any question for me or need any advice about getting your home decluttered, don’t hesitate to give me a call or send me an email.&nbsp;